primaryodors/primarydock/SCRIPTING.md

 Example:
 ```
 MCOORD Ag 1 %res1 %res2 %res3 %res4			# Coordinate Ag+ to the residues indicated by the variables.
-MCOORD Th8 Cu 2 123 154 203 259 			# Coordinate Cu2+ to the indicated residues, forming thiolates of any cysteines.
+MCOORD Cu 2 123 154 203 259 			    # Coordinate Cu2+ to the indicated residues.
-MCOORD YAr Zn 2 123 234 356 YO 467			# Coordinate Zn2+, cation-pi bonding any tyrosines except the last listed residue.
+MCOORD Zn 2 123 234 356 467			        # Coordinate Zn2+.
 ```

 Coordinate a metal ion to the indicated residues.
 A minimum of 3 residues is required.

-The optional Th8 parameter indicates that the metal ion should be thiolated to any CYS or SEC residues in the list, i.e. the metal will be covalently bonded to the S or Se, replacing the residue's H. TODO: This feature has not been implemented yet.

-Tyrosine is treated as both an aromatic residue and an oxygen coordinating residue.
-Aromatic residues are capable of forming cation-pi bonds, therefore phenylalanine and tryptophan will also be cation-pi coordinated to the metal if found.
-The default coordination method for tyrosine is cation-pi, however the default can be overridden with YO to force oxygen coordination or YAr to force pi coordination.

-Yar or YO before the metal symbol applies globally to the coordination residues.
-Yar or YO directly before a residue number applies only to that residue, overriding the default or any global.
+Any CYS residues in the list will be automatically thiolated.

 # MEASURE